-- a.
-Donated, rather than sold, to a tax-exempt 501(c)(3) organization, or - b.
-To be used for building or preserving affordable housing, improving economic equity and access, or other publicly articulated City objectives.
+- Donated, rather than sold, to a tax-exempt 501(c)(3) organization, or - To be used for building or preserving affordable housing, improving economic equity and access, or other publicly articulated City objectives.

-At the Rules Committee meeting, the City Attorney and City Manager informed the Rules Committee members that a true donation or gift of real property, where the value of the consideration of the real property transferred is zero, would be exempt from the provisions of Measure E.
+The City Attorney and City Manager informed the Rules Committee members that a true donation or gift of real property, where the value of the consideration of the real property transferred is zero, would be exempt from the provisions of Measure E.

-At the Rules Committee meeting, the City Attorney also clarified that the proposed real property transfer tax cannot be amended at this time prior to the March election because the deadline for submitting the measure to the Registrar of Voters was December 6, 2019.
-However, if the measure passes enacting a new real property transfer tax ordinance, the provisions of the measure allow the Council to amend the ordinance to add exemptions.

-The Administration stated at the Rules Committee meeting that it could bring forward a policy framework prior to the election to outline the parameters for handling potential nonprofit transfers related to development of affordable housing.
-The City Manager provided the Rules Committee with a work-load assessment that "green-lit" bringing this policy work forward, noting that it could impact the timeliness of other Council Policy Priority work.

-The Rules Committee then voted to approve the Mayor's memo and directed staff to continue outreach efforts to the nonprofit housing community to ensure that their concerns are addressed in the event Measure E passes.
+- The City Attorney also clarified that the real property transfer tax could not be amended prior to the March election because the deadline for submitting the measure to the Registrar of Voters was December 6, 2019.
+However, if the measure passed enacting a new real property transfer tax ordinance, the provisions of the measure allow the Council to amend the ordinance to add exemptions. - The Administration stated at the Rules Committee meeting that it could bring forward a policy framework prior to the election to outline the parameters for handling potential nonprofit transfers related to development of affordable housing.
+The City Manager provided the Rules Committee with a work-load assessment that "green-lit" bringing this policy work forward, noting that it could affect the timeliness of other Council Policy Priority work. - The Rules Committee then voted to approve the Mayor's memo and directed staff to continue outreach efforts to the nonprofit housing community to ensure that their concerns are addressed in the event Measure E passes.